Exit e-book

 Some important points to notice in the code above:

-• The program value defines the logic of our application, and it depends on the RunLoop module, which in turn depends on the rest of the modules of our application.
+• The program value defines the logic of our application, and it depends on the RunLoop Service, which in turn depends on the rest of the services of our application.

 So let’s now analyze step by step the prepareEnvironment implementation.
 To do that, let’s take another look at our initial design diagram: